kerbeleg le pain abeille et cigale scaled

 Recipe

-1. Take a large mixing bowl, pour in most of the flour (save half a mustard glass to sprinkle over the bread before putting it in the oven) and the herbes de Provence.
+1. Take a large mixing bowl, pour in most of the flour (keep half a mustard glass to sprinkle over the bread before putting it in the oven) and the herbes de Provence

-8. fold the dough directly into the bowl with a spatula in 4 to break up the bubbles and stretch it a little, then leave to rest and rise again for 2-4 hours until you have a well risen dough (at least double the initial volume).
-This time can change radically if your kitchen is not very warm in winter and temperatures are high in summer.
+6. fold the dough directly into the bowl with a spatula in 4 to break up any bubbles and stretch it a little, then leave to rest and rise again for 2-4 hours until the dough has risen well (at least double the initial volume).
+This time can change radically if your kitchen has little heat in winter and high temperatures in summer.
 When the weather is cool, I often leave the dough to rise overnight.

-9. Shape your ball by flouring the dough and then using a very sharp knife, make small sharp cuts.
-The dough will rise and swell through the cuts, forming beautiful crispy crevices.
+7. Shape your ball by flouring the dough and then using a very sharp knife, make small sharp cuts.
+The dough will rise and swell through the cuts, forming beautiful crispy crevices in your design.

 Tasting